Zermeno94/BREAD-BANK-TRACKER/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-ff69b4.svg)

 ## Description
 Welcome to the Bread Bank Tracker!
-This application will user to add expenses and deposit to their budget with or without connection.
+This application will allow users to add expenses and deposit to their budget with or without connection.

 ## Table of Contents 🔎